 Sales and Marketing

-UPS has enjoyed four years of steady revenue growth, with revenues rising 2% from $54.1 billion in 2012 to peak at a record-setting $55.4 billion in 2013.
-The historic growth for 2013 was fueled by 3% increases for each of domestic and international package segments.
+UPS has enjoyed four years of steady revenue growth, with revenues rising 5% from $55.4 billion in 2013 to peak at a record-setting $58.2 billion in 2014.
+The historic growth for 2014 was fueled by increases from its domestic (4%) and international (5%) package segments.
 The increase was also attributed to a 7% bump in deferred domestic package sales and a 6% jump in ground domestic sales.

 Unlike its revenues, UPS' profits have fluctuated over the years.
 After surging in 2013, profits decreased 31% to $3 billion in 2014 due to a significant spike in operating expenses, especially compensation and benefits.
 The income was also affected by an uptick in other expenses, including repairs and maintenance and purchased transportation.

 UPS' operating cash flow remained steady from 2011 to 2013, but dropped by 22% to $5.7 billion in 2014, due to the decrease in income, along with a decrease in inflows from accrued wages and withholdings.

 UPS' extensive global reach is a selling point for its supply chain management offerings, which are tailored to customers in industries such as consumer goods and retail, health care, and technology.
 The company is seeing a growing trend among businesses outsourcing supply chain management, viewing it as a strategic advantage to have effective management of their supply chains.

 Package delivery revenue is increasing overseas, where UPS continues to expand through infrastructure investments and selected acquisitions.
 The company has completed a $200 million, 70% expansion of its European air hub in Cologne, Germany.

 Mergers and Acquisitions